muSpectre/muGrid/doc/dev-docs/source/CodingConvention.rst

     * General Public License for more details.
     *
     * You should have received a copy of the GNU General Public License
-    * along with GNU Emacs; see the file COPYING.
+    * along with µSpectre; see the file COPYING.
 If not, write to the
     * Free Software Foundation, Inc., 59 Temple Place - Suite 330,
     * Boston, MA 02111-1307, USA.
     */